 If there is a large risk to the woman’s life or a large risk of the baby developing abnormalities, there is no time limit to abortions.
 However, it is safer and easier the earlier it is done – ideally by the 12th week of pregnancy.

-- NHS Choices has lots of information on pregnancy choices including: Your pregnancy week by week and Abortions
+- NHS UK has lots of information on pregnancy choices including: Your pregnancy week by week and Abortions